dhouha-hmem/dhouha-hmem/README.md

-- 👋 Hi, I’m @dhouha-hmem
-- 👀 I’m interested in AI and Data Science
+Data Engineer with experience designing data pipelines, ETL workflows, analytics solutions, and AI applications.
+Skilled in transforming raw data into scalable, data-driven solutions using modern data technologies.
-- 📫 How to reach me dhouha.hmem@esprit.tn
+📫 How to reach me dhouha.hmem1@gmail.com

 <!---
 dhouha-hmem/dhouha-hmem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.